neuroinformatics-unit/gsoc/GSoC-2025/Spikewrap:Extend Spikewrap Functionality(Ajitesh Kumar Singh).md

 | **Community Bonding Period (May 8 – June 1)** | • Work with my mentor to review the tests document and refine test cases. <br> • Finalize the test suite structure for Sorting, Preprocessing, and Raw Data tests. <br>|
 | **Week 1-2 (June 2 – June 15)** | • Implement Sorting tests for validating parameters  (e.g., invalid `per_shank`, `concat_runs`, and sorter names). <br> • Develop tests for handling invalid cases (e.g., missing Docker/Singularity images). <br> • Continue tests for missing preprocessing functions (`phase_shift` and `bandpass_filter`.) |
 | **Week 3-4 (June 16 – June 29)** | •  Develop tests for Docker integration, ensuring automatic image downloads and consistent outputs in both local and CI environments. <br> • Implement Singularity tests to ensure proper image download and execution in shared paths. <br>
-| **Week 5-6 (June 30 – July 13)** | • Validate sorting outputs: check non-empty spike data and correct overwrite behavior when simulating existing outputs. <br> • Verify that sorter outputs are saved in the correct locations. <br> • Test preprocessing step orders and invalid parameters
+| **Week 5-6 (June 30 – July 13)** | • Validate sorting outputs: check for non-empty spike data and correct overwrite behavior when simulating existing outputs. <br> • Verify that sorter outputs are saved in the correct locations. <br> • Test preprocessing step orders and invalid parameters
 | **Week 7-8 (July 14 – July 27)** | • Implement tests for loading raw data, probe extraction, and sync channel operations in RawRun, SeparateRawRun, and ConcatRawRun. <br> • Validate that mixed preprocessing approaches (e.g., per-shank vs. non-per-shank) do not raise errors when loaded from the disk. |
 | **Week 9-10 (July 28 – August 10)** | • Develop tests for parallel sorting execution to make sure that downstream functions correctly show outputs. <br> • Validate sync channel operations (silence, save, plot) for the raw data. <br> Finalize docstring/documentation for all tests. |
 | **Week 11-12 (August 11 – August 27)** | • Ensure that temporary test files are properly deleted after execution. <br> • Run the complete tests in all environments for compatibility and file permissions check. <br> • Address pending issues and refine tests based on feedback from previous runs. |